sebug/tpg_sandbox/README.md

 replacing of course with your own Guid.

-The code relies on the following packages (I haven't learned about proper packaging yet, so just cabal install ahead):
+As the executable names are still a bit messy, I suggest you just use

-- HTTP
+cabal build

-- aeson
+and install only when it is a bit clearer how we should call them.